 General education core courses are open to any student who meets Calhoun's admission requirements.
-A grade of "C" or above will be required for passing each course required for the AD Nursing Program that is taken after August 31, 1993.
+A grade of "C" or above will be required for passing each course required for the AD Nursing Program .
 The applicant must maintain at least a "C" average (2.0 grade point average on a 4.0 scale) on all courses taken and/or transferred to Calhoun.

-The semester nursing curriculum became effective fall semester, 1998.
 Once enrolled in the program, students must take courses sequentially as outlined.
 Students must successfully pass each nursing course (NUR Prefix) to progress in the program.